More charges for Penn Township double murder suspect's alleged shooting spree

 Sheri Katona said neither she nor her husband knew Erdeljac or Casale, either.

-Although state police said Steban was a suspect in the three other shootings Sunday, details were not released until charging paperwork on the cases were filed Thursday.
+Although state police said Steban was a suspect in the three other shootings Sunday, details were not released until charges were filed Thursday.

 McKenzie said the first shooting occurred at 12:10 a.m. along the 300 block of Jackson Street in Sewickley Township, where investigators say Steban targeted a woman he believed caused his breakup with a former girlfriend.

 McKenzie said Steban admitted firing "at least nine rounds" from two rifles into a garage.
-Two men had just left the building prior to the shooting, McKenzie said.
+Two men had just left the building before the shooting, McKenzie said.

 McKenzie did not reveal why Steban was angry with the homeowner.